clarken92/Mixed-variate-RBM/README.md

 This is an implementation of standard RBMs, Mixed-variate RBMs and sparse RBMs in Python/Theano which was used in the paper:

-"**_Outlier Detection on Mixed-Type Data: An Energy-based Approach_**" (Kien Do, Truyen Tran, Dinh Phung, Svetha Venkatesh, ADMA 2016)
+"**_Outlier Detection on Mixed-Type Data: An Energy-based Approach_**", Kien Do, Truyen Tran, Dinh Phung, Svetha Venkatesh, ADMA 2016

 Link Arxiv: https://arxiv.org/abs/1608.04830